How to Keep Your Dog Safe and Happy This Christmas 🎄

 Yes, Christmas can be a bit stressful for our furry friends!
 With all the noise, strange visitors, and changes to their routine, dogs might feel anxious.

-You can help by creating a quiet space for them, keeping their schedule consistent, and being mindful of decorations.
 A little extra love and attention go a long way!

 Conclusion: Celebrate Safely with Your Pup